jls5177/dotfiles/README.md

 # Personal dotfiles

 This repository hosts my personal set of [dotfiles](https://dotfiles.github.io/).
+I've published these files to multiple git servers which are more than likely outdated.
+For the latest version of my dotfiles please use my primary repo: <https://github.com/jls5177/dotfiles>

+**Note:** This repo is heavily inspired by Ben Mezger's dotfile repo: <https://github.com/benmezger/dotfiles>

 ## Installation